 - Hosted feature layer view

 These dependent hosted layers have a relationship with the hosted feature layer from which you create them.

 - Hosted WFS and feature layer views reference the data in the hosted feature layer used to publish them; therefore, they are entirely dependent on the hosted feature layer for access to the data.

-- Hosted tile layers are dependent on the hosted feature layer for certain functionality such as pop-ups.
+- Hosted tile layers (raster tiles) are dependent on the hosted feature layer to populate pop-ups.

 - Dependent layers and their primary hosted feature layer must have the same owner.
 As an administrator, reassign ownership of the primary hosted feature layer first.
 When you do that, ownership of all dependent layers (and the file used to generate the primary hosted feature layer) will be owned by the same member.

 - You must delete all dependent layers before you can delete the hosted feature layer from which you created them.

 These dependencies extend to layers you publish from hosted feature layer views.
 You can publish a hosted tile layer or hosted scene layer from a hosted feature layer view.
 These dependent hosted layers are related to both the view and the hosted feature layer from which the view was created.
 You must delete the dependent hosted tile and scene layers before you can delete the hosted feature layer view.

 The Created from value under Details on the hosted layer's item page tells you which layer or file was used to publish the hosted layer.
 The Published as and Other Views values indicate what other hosted layers have been published or views created from the hosted feature layer.

 Clients that can use hosted layers